On the reliability of published findings using the regression discontinuity design in political science: Introduction

-To investigate the consequences of using inappropriate statistical procedures, we conduct replications of the empirical analyses of all investigated articles with available data.
+We next reanalyze all studies with available data in order to investigate the consequences of using inappropriate statistical procedures on the distribution of published results.
 Our reanalysis uses a standardized procedure based on current state of the art methods \citep{Calonico2015rdrobust}.
-This is in an aim to correct potential methodological shortcomings in studies using older methods and procedures, and to remove discretion in the analysis.
+This aims to correct potential methodological shortcomings in studies using older methods and procedures, and to remove discretion in the analysis.
 The reanalysis does not meaningfully change the reported point estimates, but the estimated standard errors become larger on average, moving the $t$-statistics closer to zero.
-This indicates that the body of published RD studies tends to systematically overestimate the accuracy of their findings.
+This indicates that the body of published RD studies tends to systematically overestimate the statistical significance of their findings.

-A possible contributing explanation for the pathological features is selection pressure in the publication process.
-Researchers may abandon projects that fail to produce results that are statistically significant, or journal editors and referees may be reluctant to accept such results for publication.
-This type of publication bias would manifest itself as these pathological features even if researchers do not search through many specifications for statistically significant results.
-This problem has previously been well-documented in, for example, political science \citep{Gerber2008Statistical}, experimental psychology \citep{OSC2015Estimating}, and economics \citep{Brodeur2020Methods}.
+A contributing explanation for the pathological features could be selection pressure in the publication process.
+Researchers may abandon projects that fail to produce statistically significant results, or journal editors and referees may be reluctant to accept such results for publication.
+This type of publication bias would give rise to these pathological features even if researchers do not search through many specifications for statistically significant results.
+The problem has been well-documented in, for example, political science \citep{Gerber2008Statistical}, experimental psychology \citep{OSC2015Estimating}, and economics \citep{Brodeur2020Methods}.